melaniebrgr/learning-computer-science/00-everyweeks/week18/README.md

     - No stated limit to the number of Assistants
     - No stated limit to the number of Threads
     - Each end-user is capped at 10GB (What is an end user?????????)
-    - Each organization is capped at 100GB
+    - Each organization is capped at 100GB by default ("reach out to our support team to increase this limit")
     - Each file should contain no more than 5,000,000 tokens per file (computed automatically a file is attached).
 The maximum number of tokens a run uses in the Assistants API can be controlled allowing management of token usage costs.
 Limits on the number of tokens for previous / recent messages used in each run can also be set.

     Vector Store limitations ("adding support for in the coming months"):